 After my trip on the Disney Fantasy a few weeks ago, I’m definitely “on board” (pun intended) with the idea of family cruises.
 However, like most family vacations, a cruise vacation requires lots of advance planning, and if you don’t know what to expect, you’ll want to make sure you are prepared BEFORE you leave!
 Based upon what I learned, here’s my advice for those families planning to go on a Disney cruise.

 Arrive early.
 For most, this means flying in the day before and spending the night at a local hotel.
 For cruises leaving from Port Canaveral, we stay at the Hyatt Regency Orlando Airport.
 Check prices and reviews here.
-They offer luggage service to the cruise terminal if you are taking the Magical Express.
-Make sure you have an early on board time, so you can spend that first day exploring the ship.
+They offer luggage service to the cruise terminal if you are taking the Disney transportation from the airport the Port Canaveral.

 If you are a first-time Disney cruiser, you’ll be able to check in 75 days in advance.
 As you move up to silver, gold and platinum statuses in the Castaway Club (DCL’s frequent cruiser program), you can check in earlier – 120 days prior to sailing for platinum guests, 105 days for gold guests, and 90 days for silver guests.

 These windows also apply to booking cabanas at Castaway Cay, making premium dining reservations, and scheduling excursions.
 Keep in mind that your cruise will need to be paid off before you can fully check in.

 Be smart with packing.
 Keep in mind that you can’t plug in your own hair dryer (one is provided), and there’s no iron in the rooms.
 Also, space in the bathroom is very limited – there’s no spreading out of all of your toiletries (like I tend to do).
 Think vertical space!